Kindle Paperwhite alternatives

 2020.
 Amazon issues new update for Kindle Paperwhite 3

-The long-awaited update has finally arrived for the Kindle Paperwhite 3, bringing along a host of new features that were previously missing.
-This particular model had not received a firmware update since December and there were even rumors of its discontinuation.
-One of the notable additions is an enhanced search experience, allowing users to effortlessly navigate through search results within the book without losing track of the page they were reading.
-To begin, simply search for a term in the book and tap on a search result.
-Furthermore, the Page Flip feature has been updated to display recently read pages as dots on the progress bar, including the most recent page read from another device.
-For those with a Freetime Unlimited subscription, children will now enjoy a revamped layout, improved search functionality, book details, and Audible support.
-In select markets, children with access to Amazon FreeTime Unlimited will find recommended age-appropriate eBook and Audible content conveniently displayed in rows.
+Amazon has finally upgraded the Kindle Paperwhite 3 with all the new features it previously lacked.
+The model hadn't received a firmware update since December and was widely rumored to be discontinued.
+One of the new enhancements is an improved search experience, making it easier to navigate your search results within the book without losing your place.
+To use it, simply search for a term in your book and tap on a search result.
+They have also refreshed the Page Flip feature, which now displays recently read pages as dots on the progress bar, including your most recent page read from another device.
+If you have a FreeTime Unlimited subscription, children will see a new layout, enhanced search, book details and Audible support.
+In supported regions, kids with access to Amazon FreeTime Unlimited will see rows of recommended eBook and Audible content that are suitable for their age.

 2020.
 Amazon has ended support for the Kindle Paperwhite 3

-Amazon has recently discontinued support for the Kindle Paperwhite 3, meaning that this e-reader will not receive any future firmware updates unless Amazon introduces a new version of TLS in their Kindle Whispersync program and Kindle Store.
-The 7th generation Kindle Paperwhite 3, which was launched in 2015 and enjoyed significant success, had been actively promoted for four years before being replaced by the Kindle Paperwhite 4 in late 2018.
-The most recent firmware update received by the Paperwhite 3 was in 2019, currently running version 5.12.2, while the other modern Kindle models are running version 5.13.1.
+Amazon has discontinued support for the Kindle Paperwhite 3 and the e-reader will not receive any further firmware updates.
+The only exception would be if Amazon updates their Kindle Whispersync program and Kindle Store with a new version of TLS.
+The 7th generation Kindle Paperwhite 3 was one of Amazon’s most successful e-readers.
+It was released in 2015 and was heavily promoted for four years before being succeeded by the Kindle Paperwhite 4 in late 2018.
+The last firmware update for the PP3 was in 2019 and it is currently running version 5.12.2, while all the other modern Kindles are on version 5.13.1.

 2020.
 You can now delete Kindle Books directly from Kindle

-Previously, the only method to delete an ebook from your Kindle e-reader was by accessing your Amazon account via the website and removing the book from there.
-However, with the introduction of the 5.12.5 firmware update, you now have the ability to completely delete an ebook from your entire Amazon account directly on your Kindle device.
-Simply navigate to My Library and locate the title you wish to remove.
-Press and hold on the cover art for approximately two seconds, triggering a prompt that asks for confirmation of the deletion process.
-Once the removal is confirmed, the ebook will be entirely eradicated from your Amazon account, and you will no longer see it listed in the cloud section.
-It's important to note that if you accidentally delete the wrong book, you will need to repurchase it.
+Until now, the only way to delete an ebook from your Kindle e-reader was to log in to your account via the Amazon website and remove the book there.
+With the 5.12.5 firmware update, you can now completely delete an ebook from your entire Amazon account directly on the Kindle.
+Simply go to My Library, find the title you want to remove and press and hold the cover art for two seconds.
+This will prompt a confirmation window asking you to confirm the deletion process.
+Once the removal is complete, the book will be entirely gone from your Amazon account and the title will no longer appear in the cloud section.
+If you accidentally delete the wrong book, you will need to purchase it again.

 2020.
 Kindle ereaders get new font menu system